Home CRFID Charter

 • The TC will have a separate budget cost center within the TAB budget.
 The TC will not have reserves, but its surplus and expenses will be part of the TAB budget.

-• RFID shall derive financial support from a number of sources, including but not limited to: Society/Council member fees, CRFID products; grants from IEEE OUs or sub units; initiative support from IEEE; in-kind donations; grants, contracts or contributions from government or non-governmental organizations; income generated from products, services and activities; grants and contributions from private foundations or other private sources.
+• CRFID shall derive financial support from a number of sources, including but not limited to: Society/Council member fees, CRFID products; grants from IEEE OUs or sub units; initiative support from IEEE; in-kind donations; grants, contracts or contributions from government or non-governmental organizations; income generated from products, services and activities; grants and contributions from private foundations or other private sources.

 • Funds derived from grants, whether public or private, shall be reported to the IEEE Grants Office.
 The IEEE Grants Office will provide assistance in fulfillment of obligations of the grant.
 Funds derived from these grants shall be invested through IEEE.